tinymce/tinymce-docs/migration-from-4x.md

 ## Mobile support

-In TinyMCE 4.x, we introduced mobile support bundled with a new theme and configuration settings.
+In TinyMCE 4.x, mobile support was introduced bundled with a new theme and configuration settings.
 TinyMCE 5.0 makes this process seamless where mobile support comes out of the box without any additional configurations.
 The new theme is now responsive on tablets, where the classic desktop theme will be displayed, and on smaller devices like phones.
 It now shows a UI responsive to touchscreens.
 TinyMCE 5.0 mobile will be an exciting space to watch.

 ## Components